tea7010/MyLearning/english/writing.md

 * It was almost a week since I started walking in the morning.
 I began walking because I wanted to lose fat on my belly and prepare for playing baseball planned in October.
 I have been gained almost 10kg since last year and I believe half of them are muscles.
 I watched some youtube videos mentioned walking in the morening before breakfast makes your fat burn efficiently.
 * It has been a week

+* Spark 2 has been rolled out from positive grid few days ago.
+I didn't have any ideas what it does mean because there are several spark amp models and what model they are talking about.
+However, it turned out it was about a 40W size amp.
+It sounded like the biggest change from the previous models is the buit-in looper and drum machine functionalities.
+Another is having the portability with a special optional battery, which allow to bring your amp to anywhere without static power and play on the street, in a camp site, and so on.
+I think havbing a built-on drum machine or looper is really useful to practice the guitar alone.
+I tend to use a looper and rithm machine to practice improvising and small jam, but I need to launch some app and operate the app, and it makes a bit annoying me.
+Thus, I think the quicker you can start rithms, the more self-motivated and enjoyable you play the guitar.
+* Spark 2 was rolled out by Positive Grid a few days ago.
+Initially, I had no idea what this meant because there are several Spark amp models, and I wasn't sure which one they were referring to.
+However, it turns out they were talking about a 40W amp.
+The biggest change from the previous models seems to be the built-in looper and drum machine functionalities.
+Another notable feature is its portability, thanks to an optional special battery, which allows you to take your amp anywhere without needing a power outlet.
+You can play on the street, at a campsite, and so on.
+I think having a built-in drum machine or looper is really useful for practicing guitar alone.
+I tend to use a looper and rhythm machine to practice improvising and small jams, but I need to launch and operate some apps, which can be a bit annoying.
+Therefore, I believe the quicker you can start rhythms, the more self-motivated and enjoyable your guitar practice becomes.
+* mention -> reffer to
+* seem to be
+* notable feature
+* without needing
+* launch and operate some apps
+* becomes